Spotify criticizes Apple’s tax for external purchases and appeals to the EU

 Check out Spotify’s full statement, released by 9to5Mac:

-Once again, Apple has demonstrated that it will not give up on protecting the profits it makes at the expense of developers and consumers under its App Store monopoly.
+Once once more, Apple has demonstrated that it will not give up on protecting the profits it makes at the expense of developers and consumers under its App Store monopoly.
 Its latest move in the US — imposing a 27% fee on transactions made outside of an app on a developer’s website — is outrageous and flies in the face of the court’s efforts to allow greater competition and user choice.
 This action follows similar initiatives by Apple to circumvent regulations in South Korea and the Netherlands.
 However, the EU’s Digital Markets Act (DMA) will finally put an end to this false stance, which is essentially a recreation of Apple’s fees.
 We strongly urge the European Commission to act quickly and decisively to stop Apple from implementing similar fees, which are prohibited by the DMA.

-Last year, Spotify was penalized by Apple for adding an option for users to request information by email about how to purchase audiobooks — which was seen by Maçã as a violation of its store’s policies.
+Last year, Spotify was penalized by Apple for adding an option for users to request information by email regarding how to purchase audiobooks — which was seen by Maçã as a violation of its store’s policies.

 Spotify app icon: music and podcasts